Help us improve your experience.

 The GPU Backend fabric provides the infrastructure for GPUs to communicate with each other within a cluster, using RDMA over Converged Ethernet (RoCEv2).
 RoCEv2 enhances data center efficiency, reduces complexity, and optimizes data delivery across high-speed Ethernet networks.

-The GPU Backend fabric in this JVD was designed with these goals in mind.
-The design follows a 3-stage IP clos and Rail Optimized Stripe architecture as shown in Figure 5.
+The GPU Backend Fabric in this JVD was designed to meet these requirements.
+The design follows a 3-stage IP Clos, Rail Optimized Stripe architecture , as shown in Figure 5.
+Details about the Rail Optimized Stripe architecture are described in a later section.

 Figure 5: GPU Backend Fabric Architecture